-The institution may choose to offer certain courses online.
-Online courses are offered through the Internet, and interaction between the students and faculty occur using an online environment that encourages participation.
+The College may choose to offer certain courses online.
+Online courses are offered through the Internet, and interaction between the students and faculty occurs using an online environment that encourages participation.
 Courses will generally be similar in content to the in-class mode, although more individual effort and initiative will be required to successfully master the material.
 Online courses will be designated on the class schedule so students may register during the normal registration period.

-To maximize success within the online courses students must:
+To maximize success within the online courses, students must:

-- Have a computer with a system profile that meets or exceeds requirements listed on the Online Learning Application at the time of enrollment. - Students will be required to complete the application only once but must check quarterly to make sure they are maintaining the correct systems profile. - Have Internet access and an established email account. - Students are required to verify their email account/address with their online coordinator at the time of registration each quarter. - Commence online contact with the course site within the first few days of the registration. - Understand that student participation and class activities occur weekly throughout the course. - Understand that if a student fails to participate in class activities during two consecutive weekly periods of a six-week course or three consecutive periods of a twelve-week course, the student may be withdrawn from the course and may not be allowed to reenter the course during that term.
+- Have a computer with a system profile that meets or exceeds requirements listed on the Online Learning Application at the time of enrollment; - Complete the application only once but must check quarterly to make sure they are maintaining the correct systems profile; - Have Internet access and an established email account; - Verify their email account/address with their online coordinator at the time of registration each quarter; - Commence online contact with the course site within the first few days of the registration; - Understand that student participation and class activities occur weekly throughout the course; - Understand that if a student fails to participate in class activities during two consecutive weekly periods of a six-week course or three consecutive periods of a twelve-week course, the student may be withdrawn from the course and may not be allowed to reenter the course during that term.

 Certain fees may be charged to students registered in online courses.
-Please refer to the Schedule of Fees for specific charges.
+Please refer to the schedule of fees in Appendix B for specific charges.